ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 17. `__bool__`: Method that defines the boolean value of an object
 18. `__format__`: Method that returns a formatted string representation of an object

-## 105- List some of dunder methods used in Mathematical operations?
+## 105- List some of the dunder methods used in Mathematical operations.

 - `__add__`: Method that defines the behavior of the + operator
 - `__sub__`: Method that defines the behavior of the - operator